maryhipp/mycookbook/README.md

 ##Production
-Explore MyCookbook for yourself on (http://warm-lowlands-3385.herokuapp.com)
+Explore MyCookbook for yourself on [Heroku](http://warm-lowlands-3385.herokuapp.com)

 ##Backlog
-A full list of user stories can be found by looking at (https://www.pivotaltracker.com/s/projects/1086748 "Pivotal Tracker")
+A full list of user stories can be found by looking at [Pivotal Tracker](https://www.pivotaltracker.com/s/projects/1086748 "Pivotal Tracker")